APLMOOC/APLMOOC/docs/course/ch7/part4.md

 # Writing interactive programs
----

-This part will cover:
+!!! abstract "This part will cover"

     - Writing interactive programs
     - Input and output
     - Configurability

+---